-In the previous part of the book, we showed that under fairly broad conditions, many important classes of structured signals can be recovered via computationally tractable optimization problems, such as l^1 minimization for recovering sparse signals and nuclear norm minimization for recovering low-rank matrices.
+In the previous theoretical Part I of the book, we showed that under fairly broad conditions on the number of measurements needed, many important classes of structured signals can be recovered via computationally tractable optimization problems, such as $\ell^1$ minimization for recovering sparse signals and nuclear norm minimization for recovering low-rank matrices.
 As we will see in Part III of this book, many of these structures are essential for modeling high-dimensional data that arise in a wide variety of applications.
 Hence, from a practical perspective, it is important that we develop efficient and scalable algorithms for these classes of optimization problems.
 We take on this task in the coming two chapters.

-In this chapter, we mainly focus on the convex approach for structured signal recovery.
+In this chapter, we mainly focus on the convex approach for structured signal recovery (and leave nonconvex optimization to the next Chapter 9).
 There are two compelling reasons to study the convex approach first.
 First, the previous chapters have established very precise conditions under which convex programs give correct solutions to the recovery problems.
 Second, as we will see through this chapter, the class of convex programs we are dealing with have unique properties that lend themselves to faster and more scalable solutions than generic convex programs.
-Although we will primarily use l^1 norm or nuclear norm minimization as working examples, the techniques that we introduce are fairly general, extending to a much broader class of convex programs with similar structure.
+Although we will primarily use $\ell^1$ norm or nuclear norm minimization as working examples, the techniques that we introduce are fairly general, extending to a much broader class of convex programs with similar structure.

-This chapter (or book) is not intended to give a comprehensive introduction to convex analysis and optimization, for which there are already excellent references such as [79].
+This chapter (or book) is not intended to give a comprehensive introduction to convex analysis and optimization, for which there are already excellent references such as [BV04,BNO03,N+18].
 Instead, this chapter will focus mainly on showing how one can exploit special structures of the problems so as to develop more efficient and scalable algorithms than generic convex optimization methods.
 To make the book self-contained, we briefly survey related concepts and properties of convex functions as well as generic optimization methods in Appendices B-D.